 - Old exams, lecture notes, homework solutions, and laboratory notes, etc.

-- Fragile items which prevent proper marking or processing for Reserve circulation.
+- Fragile items which prevent proper marking or processing for Course Reserves circulation.

-- Interlibrary Loan, Yavapai Library Network or Special Collections items.
+- Interlibrary Loan books, Yavapai Library Network or Special Collections items.

 - Materials not meeting Copyright Fair Use guidelines.